ipa-rar/ros2_practice_workspace/readme.md

-## Some tips and notes made during the ros2 practice session
+## Some tips and notes for ros2 dummies
 ## common
 - Always add the nodes @entry_points of the setup.py
 ```